dsc-tiu/android_basic_with_java/README.md

 # android_basic_with_java
-Android from scratch with java
+Android from basic with java programming language